 Placenta encapsulation is not currently regulated on the federal or state level.
 It is not illegal to encapsulate in your home or anyone else’s home.

-This could be the specialist’s home kitchen, a dedicated workspace within their home or a workspace apart from their home.
 If you prefer privacy after your baby is born and don’t want to see, hear or smell the process, this may be the right choice for you.

 Your Home Kitchen

 Some mothers prefer for their placenta to be prepared in their home kitchen.
 If you have a desire to observe the process and ask your specialists questions in person during the process, this is a great option.
 You can also have the specialist use your own equipment if you prefer.
 In home prep only offered within 30 minute radius of 01835